permguard/permguard/site/content/docs/0.1/core-stack/policy-engines/authorization-api.md

 - **`subject`, `resource`, `action`, `context`**:
   These elements describe the subject (the entity requesting access), the resource (the entity being accessed), the action (the operation performed on the resource), and the context (the temporal details of the request).
 These elements aim to align with widely recognized authorization specifications such as [OpenID AuthZEN](https://openid.net/wg/authzen/specifications/).

+- **`evaluations`**:
+  The evaluations represent a list of access requests that a principal can perform to evaluate multiple access decisions within the scope of a single message exchange, acting on behalf of other subjects (a process also referred to as "boxcarring" requests).

 {{< callout context="note" icon="info-circle" >}}
 **Permguard** follows Zero Trust principles, and the Authorization API is built the same way.
 The principal can send authorization requests only for subjects it is allowed to act on.